nicholasvoltani/nicholasvoltani.github.io/content/Teoria do Salário Eficiência.md

 related:: [[Questões P1 Macroeconomia B 1.2025]]

+> "Efficiency wage theories argue that **productivity often increases with real wages**; as a result, it does not pay firms to cut wages \[*sic*\].
+High wages may raise productivity either because they attract higher quality labor; or because they result in increased effort; or because they **reduce labor turnover and save on hiring and training costs**.
+Efficiency wage theories can be used to explain why firms do not lower wages even in the presence of an excess supply of workers, and also why they avoid two-tier wage systems, under which new workers are hired at lower wages than existing workers."
+(GREENWALD & STIGLITZ, p.
+34; grifo meu)

+A teoria de salário eficiência postula que *a produtividade de trabalho pode crescer junto a salários reais*, casos em que firmas podem escolher *aumentar salários por motivos racionais*.

-A teoria do salário eficiência (*efficiency wage theory*) descreve uma possibilidade em que pode haver [[Desemprego Involuntário]] mesmo num cenário de equilíbrio de mercado, como advogavam os novos keynesianos.
+Através dessa teoria, há possibilidade de haver [[Desemprego Involuntário]] mesmo num cenário de equilíbrio de mercado, como advogavam os novos keynesianos.

 Solow criou um modelo em que a função de produção depende do "salário eficiência"
 $$